decaf-dev/obsidian-dataloom/README.md

 ## Installation

 -   Click the settings gear in the bottom left corner of your Obsidian application
--   Click `Community plugins` and next to `Restricted mode` click `Turn off` to allow community plugins
+-   Click `Community plugins`
+-   Go to `Restricted mode` and click `Turn off` to allow community plugins
--   Now click `Browse` and search for `Notion-Like Tables`
+-   Click `Browse` and search for `Notion-Like Tables`
--   Click `Install` then click `Enable`
+-   Click `Install` then `Enable`

 ## Basic Usage

 ### Making a Table via Command

 To quickly make a table you can use the add table command.

+1. Open up a markdown file and change your view to editing mode.
-Press `ctrl` + `p` (Windows) or `cmd + p` (Mac) on your keyboard and search `Add table`.
+2. Press `ctrl + p` (Windows) or `cmd + p` (Mac) on your keyboard and search `Add table`.
 A NLT codeblock will be inserted into your markdown file.
-Once you click outside of the codeblock, a table will immediately render.
+3. Click outside of the codeblock, a table will immediately render.

-Note: you must be in editing mode for this command to appear.

 ![Screenshot](https://raw.githubusercontent.com/trey-wallis/obsidian-notion-like-tables/master/.readme/add-table-command.png)